Covera Covera

 Non-student resident south Tempe discount

-Address-specific zip code rating (south vs. central Tempe)
+Address-specific zip code rating (south vs. central)

 Low-mileage discount for local-only drivers

-Defensive driving course discount — Arizona-approved courses reduce premiums with most carriers.
-Can be completed online in one day.
+Arizona Defensive Driving Course — available online, delivers a guaranteed discount with most carriers.
+Can be completed in one day.

 Real Tempe Drivers, Real Savings